 Pre-ruminant lambs and calves should be offered an ad-lib ration.
 The Upper and Lower Adjuster should each be set at a minimum of position 6.
-The Adjuster Guard should not be used during this time and should be stored under the weather guard while not in use.
+The Adjuster Guard should not be used and placed in its storage location under the weather rain guard.